f1redf0x/exvirion-web/content/posts/Bernaysian_Stamps.md

 Second: Brainstorm a bunch of potential one-liners that explain your point.
     * It's time to scale or fail
     * Don't reinvented the wheel
-    * Have the cusomer order off the menu
+    * Have the customer order off the menu
     * Let's keep it DRY; don't repeat yourself
-    * We ain't Etsy.
+    * We ain't Etsy, stop handmaking stuff

 Third: Whenever discussions on that topic occur, use those phrases whenever it feels natural to do so.
 Make sure everyone has a chance to hear each of them.